dinkelburg/diversdesk/diversdesk/src/content/blog/en/navigating-instructor-pay.md

 <h2 id="introduction" class="section-heading">Introduction</h2>
 <p>
 In my opinion, one of the most important parts of running a successful dive centre is figuring out how to pay your instructors fairly.
 For dive centre owners and managers, understanding how to calculate and structure instructor salaries isn’t just about numbers.
 It’s about keeping your team motivated, your business sustainable, and your reputation strong.
-As mentioned in this article <a href="https://scubaboard.com/community/threads/a-scuba-diving-instructor-salary-explained-how-much-do-dive-instructors-earn.611876/" target="_blank" rel="noopener noreferrer">this article</a>, unlike many conventional jobs, a scuba diving instructor's income can vary dramatically, influenced by numerous factors.
+As mentioned in this article <a href="https://scubaboard.com/community/threads/a-scuba-diving-instructor-salary-explained-how-much-do-dive-instructors-earn.611876/" target="_blank" rel="noopener noreferrer" style="color:#F86545">this article</a>, unlike many conventional jobs, a scuba diving instructor's income can vary dramatically, influenced by numerous factors.
 </p>
 <p>
 So how do you build something that works for both your team and your bottom line?
 This guide breaks down the common salary models, what influences instructor earnings, and what smart dive centres are doing to find the right balance.